Does this sound familiar to anyone?

 - Immune system function

 Talk with your vet if you want to learn more about how probiotics may benefit your dog’s specific health needs.
-In the meantime, your BARK Eats kibble will come with probiotics and prebiotics selected and formulated by our PhD canine nutritionist, packed into every bite.
+In the meantime, your BARK kibble will include probiotics and prebiotics selected and formulated by our PhD canine nutritionist, packed into every bite.

 It’s a win for their tummies and your nose.

 Margo Hennet, DVM, cVMA, and veterinarian at BARK is a canine nutrition, health, & wellness connoisseur.
 She has a combined 10 years of experience in clinical medicine, research, and education—that’s 70 dog years of know-how—and graduated from Colorado State University as a Doctor of Veterinary Medicine.
 She completed specialized training in internal medicine prior to working as a general practitioner in Colorado, has authored peer-reviewed publications and textbook chapters, holds certification in veterinary medical acupuncture, and is a member of the American Academy of Veterinary Nutrition and American Veterinary Medical Association.

 1Barko PC, McMichael MA, Swanson KS, Williams DA.
 The Gastrointestinal Microbiome: A Review.
 J Vet Intern Med 2018;32:9-25.